 Emirates, the Gulf airline, stated on Friday that it would resume its pre-pandemic service frequency across all of its Indian destinations on April 1 as India prepares to resume regular international flight services, which have been stopped for the last two years.
 Emirates was flying 170 weekly flights to nine cities, including Delhi, Mumbai, Chennai, and Kolkata, when the pandemic reached the nation in March 2020 and grounded international air services.

-According to the airline, all of these flights will resume on April 1st.
+According to the Emirates Airlines, all of these flights will resume on April 1st.

 According to Emirates, these 170 weekly flights comprise 35 services from Mumbai to Delhi, 28 to Bangalore and 24 to Bengaluru, 21 each to Chennai and Hyderabad, 14 to Kochi, 11 to Kolkata, and nine to Ahmedabad.